The unity at ANU that brought down Genevieve Bell has collapsed, with criticism of Interim Vice Chancellor Rebekah Brown appearing.

 Comment – Tim Winkler

-What is abundantly clear to everyone outside the 2601 postcode is that for all the plots, groans, anxiety and injustices of the past 18 months or so, nobody has emerged a winner; neither union, nor staff, nor executive, nor Council.
-ANU’s reputation has been shredded, not by the media, but by the actions and voices of its own people – and the sector as a whole is the poorer for it.
+What is abundantly clear to everyone outside the 2601 postcode is that for all the plots, groans, anxiety and injustices of the past 18 months or so, nobody has emerged a winner; neither staff, nor executive, nor Council, and certainly not students.
+ANU’s reputation has been shredded; not by the media, but by the actions and voices of some of its own people.
+The sector as a whole is the poorer for it.

-University politics and governance clearly carry no votes – otherwise the real master of ANU, Education Minister Jason Clare, would surely have intervened more comprehensively and swiftly, as he has in many other areas of higher education operations.
+University politics and governance clearly carry no votes – otherwise the real master of ANU, Education Minister Jason Clare, would surely have intervened more comprehensively and swiftly, as he has in many other areas of higher education arenas, for better or worse.

 - A new Chancellor and a permanent Vice-Chancellor will be able to do little on their own to address the scale of the issues of culture, governance and performance at ANU .
 An empowered team of leaders and a clear, practical strategy will be required.

 - At the normal pace of HE recruitment and establishment of new teams it could be 18-24 months before a team is in place to even start to address the mess.
-A more rapid solution is surely needed.
+A more rapid solution is surely required.
+A once-great institution, and the thousands of students and diligent staff still working away at the coalface surely deserve that.